Susan Aceron

 Susan Flores Aceron (July 6, 1972 – October 9, 2016) was a Canadian actress and businesswoman who appeared in several film and television roles.
 She was best known for voicing Sailor Pluto in the Cloverway English adaptation of Sailor Moon.
-She also voiced a number of roles in Beyblades.
+She also voiced a number of roles in Beyblade.

+Early life

+Aceron was born in Tisdale, Saskatchewan to Filipino parents, Teresita and Ruben Aceron.

+Personal life

+Aceron was married to Jundee Gray in 1996 where they have three sons.

 Death

 On October 9, 2016, Aceron died of nasopharyngeal carcinoma at the age of 44.